 My DPhil is about the development of formal methods for multi-agent and machine learning systems in order to help build provably safe and beneficial AI.
-I am supervised by Michael Wooldridge, Julian Gutierrez, and Alessandro Abate, and am also a DPhil Affiliate at the Future of Humanity Institute.
+My research falls primarily at the intersection of game theory, reinforcement learning, and control and verification.
+I am supervised by Michael Wooldridge, Alessandro Abate, and Julian Gutierrez, and am also a DPhil Affiliate at the Future of Humanity Institute.
 Before coming to Oxford I worked as an intern on Imandra and was a research assistant for Jacques Fleuriot at the University of Edinburgh, where I completed my MSc in artificial intelligence under the supervision of Vaishak Belle.
 Prior to this I studied for my BSc in mathematics and philosophy at the University of Warwick with Walter Dean.
 For information about my previous work see some of the links below, or alternatively my CV.

 My research interests are broad but mostly centre around the combination of statistical and symbolic AI, and in particular how this can be used to improve robustness, explainability, and safety.
 Particular topics I have worked on before include statistical relational learning, formal verification of learnt models, and deep symbolic reinforcement learning.
 Much of my work is also concerned with the problem of how agents represent and reason about preferences in the face of uncertainty.
 Examples of this include an ongoing project on learning models of cognitive biases using inverse reinforcement learning and my master's dissertation on computational frameworks for moral decision-making.
 Thirdly and finally, I also take an interest in the governance, ethics, and societal impact of AI, though these are not topics I am actively researching at present.